surniaulula/wpsso/readme.txt

 		* Default Place Schema Type
 		* Default Place Country
 		* Default Place Timezone
+	* Removed the offers property from the Schema ProductGroup markup (not required as each variant has its own offers property).
 * **Bugfixes**
 	* None.
 * **Developer Notes**